yasir2000/openwrt-oldwiki-md/Faq.rst

 == My Linksys WRT54G or WRT54GS routers seems to be unstable! ==

-The core developer nbd wrote a script that should fix this problems.
-This script is included in White Russian RC4 and later.

-The script should do exactly what the Linksys firmware does to fix the instability problems on WRT54G v2.2+, WRT54GS v1.1+.
+An update (reflsah) to White Russian RC4 (and later versions) will fix the instability problems on the Linksys WRT54G v2.2+ and WRT54GS v1.1+ routers.

-/!\ '''WARNING:''' It has been reported that even this moderate increase to
-{{{clkfreq}}} has caused problems.
-A WRT54G v2.0 went into endless reboots, making it practically impossible to reach the console.
-Have your JTAG cable ready in any case!
-Btw. generally manually overlocking a router using the
-{{{clkfreq}}} NVRAM variable is a bad hack/idea.
-So again, don't overclock your router manually!

 == What's the magic behind /sbin/wifi is doing? ==